kite-sdk/kite-examples/README.md

-# Cloudera Development Kit Examples
+# Kite SDK Examples

-The CDK Examples project provides examples of how to use the CDK.
+The Kite Examples project provides examples of how to use the Kite SDK.

 Each example is a standalone Maven module with associated documentation.

 ## Basic Examples

-* `dataset` is the closest to a HelloWorld example of CDK.
+* `dataset` is the closest to a HelloWorld example of Kite.
 It shows how to create datasets and perform streaming writes and reads over them.
 * `dataset-hbase` shows how to store entities in HBase using the `RandomAccessDataset` API.
 * `dataset-staging` shows how to use two datasets to manage Parquet-formatted data
 * `logging` is an example of logging events from a command-line programs to Hadoop via Flume, using log4j as the logging API.